rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

             Node->CreateLoopPublisherWithClass(TopicName, URRROS2StringPublisher::StaticClass(), 1.f));
         StringPublisher->Message = FString::Printf(TEXT("%s from custom class"), *Message);

-UROS2StringPublisher's implementation is following.
+The implementation of UROS2StringPublisher is as follows.
-UROS2StringPublisher is a child class of UROS2Publisher and override constructor and UpdateMessage method.
+UROS2StringPublisher is a child class of UROS2Publisher.

-Constructor is used to set default publisher settings and add user defined logic to UpdateMessage method which is called periodically if PublicationFrequencyHz > 0.
+The constructor is used to set default publisher settings.
+You can add user-defined logic by overriding the UpdateMessage method, which is called periodically if PublicationFrequencyHz > 0.

 .. code-block:: C++